vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 What are the differences between the systems that we have?
 The **current large language models** have great capabilities, we can use it for many things, but they have also issues.
 And so if we can compare what I'm talking about, these **symbolic approaches**, that use these symbols and rules, with what we have, which is like dominant results in current times.

-So on one hand we have these **symbols and rules**, and on the other hand we almost have something like **feelings and intuitions**.
+So on one hand we have these **symbols, rules, [sparse representations](/ml/sparse-matrix-why-and-when)**, and on the other hand we almost have something like **feelings, intuitions, dense representations**.

 On one hand we have something that is able to find **patterns in huge amounts of data**.
 And on the other hand, we have something where we **can put in a great rule set** that will work not matter how big is the input.

 **Mathematics is a symbolic method**.
-In maths, you can take equations and you can input an x and the **x can go to infinity**.
+In maths, you can take equations, and you can input an x and the **x can go to infinity**.
 And the equation will still work.
 It will still be great.
 While in the **neural networks**, this is not quite possible.
 You have always some kind of limitation.
 So always you are somewhere between **minus one and plus one**.
 And so you can’t really do something like this.

 **Large language models are neural networks**.
 These neural networks take some floating point numbers, and they do some **matrix operations**, maybe a couple of extra operations on top of that.
 They produce vectors, like arrays of numbers, which form the [inner representation of the model (embeddings)](/ml/Embeddings-in-Machine-Learning-Explained).
 On the other hand, in **efficient algorithmic computations, we have hard (discreet) symbols**, which are very different.